The first round

 How can I get to IOI?

-The four best programmers from the final round travel to Australia to compete at the IOI 2013.
+The four best programmers from the final round travel to Russia to compete at the IOI 2016.

-During the year there are often further opportunities: Eg. In 2011 the SOI sent the top participants of the Davos Camp to a programming contest in Romania and the top four participants of the second round could participate in a training camp organized by the Slovak Olympiad in Informatics.
+During the year there are often further opportunities: In the past the SOI sent the top participants of the Davos Camp to a programming contest in Romania and the top four participants of the second round could participate in a training camp organized by the Slovak Olympiad in Informatics.

 Why to participate?